Shivanilarokar/DSA-Questions-/README.md

 - Updated installation instructions for clarity.
 - Added new function examples in the usage section.
 - Deprecated and removed `some_function` from the API documentation.

-## Contribution

-For any inquiries or feedback, feel free to reach out at [your email or contact link].

-Thank you for checking out *Project Title*!
-Happy coding!

 ## API Documentation